 The chip integrates all the active elements for powering a typical wireless sensor.
 With only seven external components, integration is maximum, footprint and BOM are minimum, optimizing the time-to-market and costs of WSN designs in all markets.

-Five identical capacitors and two inductors are required, available respectively in the small 0402 and 0603 SMD formats.
-The AEM10940 comes in two packaging options, with 20 or 24 pins, using space-saving quad-flat-no-leads packages (QFN).
+Five capacitors and two inductors are required, available respectively in the small 0402 and 0603 SMD formats.
+The AEM10940 comes with 24 pins, using space-saving quad-flat-no-leads packages (QFN).